romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-Can organization administrators adjust IP allow list settings that are inherited from their enterprise's master allow list?
+Q: Can organization administrators adjust IP allow list settings that are inherited from their enterprise's master allow list?
 <details><summary>Show the answer</summary><p>

 - **No, they cannot alter settings inherited from the enterprise's allow list**